The Tachypomp

 "The Tachypomp" is a short story by Edward Page Mitchell originally published January 1874 anonymously in The Sun, a New York City daily newspaper.
 It was Mitchell's first science-fiction story.
 Mitchell was known for his editorial work on The Sun, but because his science-fiction stories were published anonymously, his well-regarded work was mostly forgotten until its rediscovery in the early 1970s.

 "The Tachypomp" is an early use of mathematics as the principal premise of a science-fiction story, and it was one of the first to use the word "android", here used to describe a purely mechanical creature.

 Publishing information

 After the original publication in The Sun, the story was reprinted in Clifton Fadiman's Fantasia Mathematica (1958).
 In 1973, "The Tachypomp" and other stories were reprinted in The Crystal Man: Landmark Science Fiction, edited by Sam Moskowitz.

 Plot synopsis

-The plot revolves around Mr. Furnace’s (the narrator) quest to marry his math professor’s daughter.
+The plot revolves around Mr. Furnace’s (the narrator) quest to marry his math professor’s daughter, Abscissa.
 Unfortunately, the math teacher does not approve of him, as he does not excel in mathematics.
 The professor sets him a challenge: to discover the principle of infinite speed.
 The narrator turns to his tutor, and is able to find the solution in the tachypomp.
-Eventually the professor agrees to allow Mr. Furnace to marry his daughter.
+Eventually the professor agrees to allow Mr. Furnace to marry Abscissa.

 The tutor tells Furnace about several scientific discoveries.
 These include: